BunnySoCrazy/BrepGPT/README.md

 # BrepGPT: Autoregressive B-rep Generation with Voronoi Half-Patch  [![arXiv](https://img.shields.io/badge/arXiv-2511.22171-b31b1b.svg?logo=arxiv)](https://arxiv.org/abs/2511.22171)
 ![teaser](assets/teaser.jpg)

+---

+This repository provides the official code of BrepGPT, accepted to SIGGRAPH Asia 2025 (Journal Track).

+---

 B-rep is the standard CAD representation, but its irregular graph structure — where geometry and topology are tightly coupled at multiple levels — makes it difficult to handle with deep learning.

 Beyond the generative network, one contribution of this work is the **Voronoi Half-Patch (VHP)** representation.
 VHP decomposes a B-rep into local units defined on half-edges, each encoding geometry and topology in a fixed-dimensional format.
 This converts a B-rep — an irregular graph — into a set of uniform tokens directly consumable by deep learning, supporting both edge-level and vertex-level latent representations.
 BrepGPT demonstrates this with an autoregressive Transformer, but VHP is framework-agnostic: its uniform structure is equally compatible with diffusion models or other generative approaches.